taoyang1122/MutualNet/README.md

 python train.py app:apps/mobilenet_v1.yml
 ```

 Note that this is to test the performance of all width-resolution configuration.
-We can obtain the query table by choosing the best-performed configuration at certain contraints (FLOPs).
+You can obtain the query table by choosing the best-performed configuration at certain contraints (FLOPs).
 The query tables that we obtained for MobileNet v1 and MobileNet v2 are shown below.

 MobileNet v1: